billyroush009/ISE_Assessment/README.md

 ### How to Use:
 1. Load up in Visual Studio and run 'firstAPI' under the 'IIS Express' option
+* Using Postman, send int-arrays to 'https://localhost:xxxxx/api/ReqX as JSON with the field labeled as "int_array"
+* * {"int_array" : [2,5,4,1,3]}
-2. Load up in Visual Studio and run 'Req4' under the 'Req4' option
+3. Load up in Visual Studio and run 'Req4' under the 'Req4' option

 #### Notes:
 * Req3 and Req4 have a statically referenced port # (44394) for making the POST requests